plaurin/MonoGameEngine2D/Readme.txt

 - Platform agnostic engine so that it could be used not only with XNA
 - Sheets and Maps designer tool
 - Maybe network

-License: I need one, don't know which one to use.